pp5x/epita-ing1-prep/README.md

 programming, personalize their system, understand *why* things are the way they are, and *how* everything works!
 In other words, learning is not just theoretical; it is facilitated by establishing a particular *environment*.
-You will need to step out of your comfort zone and consider constraints.
+You will need to step out of your comfort zone and adapt to constraints.

-### Specifically?
+### What are we talking about?

 Here is a non-exhaustive list of what you will be expected to do: